Saint David's Day: History

+The 17th-century diarist Samuel Pepys noted how Saint David's Day celebrations by the Welsh in London would spark anti-Welsh counter-celebrations, including the burning and symbolic lynching of life-sized effigies of Welshmen.
+By the 18th century, these customs continued and developed into English traditions such as the making of "taffies", an English confection where gingerbread figures are baked in the shape of a Welshman riding a goat.

 Celebration and traditions

 Children in Wales participate in school concerts or eisteddfodau, with recitation and singing as the main activities.
 Formerly, schoolchildren were given a half-day holiday.
 Officially this custom does not continue, although the practice can vary between schools.
 The younger girls sometimes wear traditional Welsh costumes to school.
 This costume includes a long woollen skirt, apron, white blouse, woollen shawl, and a Welsh hat.

 Also, various Welsh Regiments of the British Army use aspects of Saint David's cross, Saint David himself, or songs of Saint David in their formalities during the celebrations.
-Many Welsh people wear one or both of the National symbols of Wales to celebrate St. David: the daffodil (a generic Welsh symbol) or the leek (Saint David's personal symbol) on this day.
-The leek arises when a troop of Welsh could distinguish each other from a troop of English enemy (some historical accounts indicate Saxon invading forces), dressed similarly, by wearing leeks.
+Many Welsh people wear one or both of the National symbols of Wales to celebrate St. David: the daffodil or the leek (Saint David's personal symbol) on this day.
+The leek arises when Welsh troops wore leeks to distinguish each other from similarly dressed English troops (some historical accounts indicate Saxon invading forces).

 The flag of Saint David often plays a central role in the celebrations and can be seen flying throughout Wales.
 Popular dishes traditionally eaten on Saint David's Day include cawl (soup), bara brith tea loaf, Welsh Cakes, Welsh lamb and Welsh rarebit.